 The Grote Markt (or “Great Market Square” as we would know in English) is a must.
 It’s incredibly pretty – the buildings look like massive gingerbread houses!

 Antwerp is home to some fantastic museums to keep you amused.
-Pity I didn’t have enough time to see any of them, but some of the popular ones include Museum Plantin-Moretus, Red Star Line Museum, MAS – Museum aan de Stroom and Rubens House (Rubenshuis).
+Pity I didn’t have enough time to see any of them – the popular ones include Museum Plantin-Moretus, Red Star Line Museum, MAS – Museum aan de Stroom and Rubens House (Rubenshuis).

 Interestingly, Antwerp’s Diamond quarter is where a large percentage of the world’s cut diamonds are processed.
 The Antwerp Diamond Museum is the place to go to admire some serious bling and is definitely somewhere that I’ll be visiting next time I’m in the city.